 Then Samuel died; and the Israelites gathered together and lamented for him, and buried him at his home in Ramah.
 And David arose and went down to the Wilderness of Paran.

 a.
-Then Samuel died: This great man dedicated unto the LORD and serving Him from his youngest days, now dies.
+Then Samuel died: This great man who was dedicated to the LORD and served Him from his youngest days, was now dead.
 As godly as he was, it did not save him from an earthly death because he was still a descendant of Adam.
 But God’s work in Israel did not end when Samuel died.
 God’s work never is dependent on only one man.

 b.
 The Israelites gathered together and lamented for him: Samuel seemed to be unappreciated by Israel during his life (1 Samuel 8:1-7) but at least he was honored in his death.

 i.
 Samuel’s heritage lived on in a remarkable way.
 1 Chronicles 9:22 suggests he organized the Levites in the service of the sanctuary which was completed by David and Solomon.
 1 Chronicles 26:27-28 says Samuel began collecting treasures for building the temple in Solomon’s day.
 2 Chronicles 35:18 reports that Samuel remembered the Passover and kept Israel in remembrance of God’s great deliverance.
 Psalm 99:6 and Jeremiah 15:1 commemorate Samuel as a man of great intercession.
 Hebrews 11:32 puts Samuel among God’s “Heroes of Faith.”

 2. (2-3) A man named Nabal, his wife, and his character.